 Type 'easy' or 'hard' to begin the quiz.
 Easy is a 15-degree grid, hard is a 10-degree grid.
-Then, try to name the LARGEST city in each grid square which fits the category label for each square.
+Then, try to name the largest 50K+ cities in each square IN ORDER.
 To name a city, you must first click on the grid square to make it have a GREEN border.
 Then, type in the city answer for that square followed by a '.' (a period).
-You are given a score from 0 to 100 based on your answer's population compared to the largest city accepted in that square (100 being you named the largest city).

 The European Commission needs to update their numbers or something… I mean, only one of the Nordic urban areas are listed, neither is Edmonton or Ottawa…